dannyseiner/php-mvcc/readme.md

-# PHP MVCC + MySQL(STARTUP)
+# PHP MVC + MySQL(STARTUP)

     REQUIRES MySQL DATABASE!!!
-    Easy way how to create PHP apps from scratch with MVCC ( Modal View Controller Component ) This template use MDBootstrap 5 and jQuery ( replaceable )
+    Easy way how to create PHP apps from scratch with MVC This template use MDBootstrap 5 and jQuery ( replaceable )